SAZZAD1Q2/To-Do-List-Project/README.md

 <!-- SUPPORT -->

 ## ⭐️ Show your support <a name="support"></a>
 If you like this project.
-Give me star. please spread it out to your network.
+Give me star. please spread it out to your networks.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>